swipswaps/gemini-code-review-tool/README.md

 ## User Guide

-1.  **Enter Repository URL:** In the input box at the top left, enter the full URL of a **public** GitHub repository.
+1.  **Enter Repository URL & Token:**
+    - In the input box at the top left, enter the full URL of a **public** GitHub repository.
 The app will automatically fetch the file tree.
+    - Paste your GitHub Personal Access Token into the field below the URL to avoid API rate limits.
 2.  **Choose an Analysis Mode:**
     -   **Holistic Analysis:** Click the **"Analyze Entire Repository"** button for a high-level architectural review.
 This may take a minute as it fetches and analyzes the entire codebase.
     -   **File-Specific Review:** Use the checkboxes in the file browser to select one or more files, then click the **"Review Selected"** button.